Triad (organized crime): Rituals and codes of conduct

-Similar to the Indian thuggees or the Japanese yakuza, triad members participate in initiation ceremonies.
-A typical ceremony takes place at an altar dedicated to Guan Yu (關羽, GuānYǔ), with incense and an animal sacrifice (usually a chicken, pig, or goat).
+Similar to the Sicilian Mafia, the Japanese yakuza, or the Indian thuggees, triad members participate in initiation ceremonies.
+A typical ceremony takes place at an altar dedicated to Guan Yu, with incense and an animal sacrifice, usually a chicken, pig, or goat.
 After drinking a mixture of wine and blood (from the animal or the candidate), the member passes beneath an arch of swords while reciting the triad's oaths.
 The paper on which the oaths are written will be burnt on the altar to confirm the member's obligation to perform his duties to the gods.
 Three fingers of the left hand are raised as a binding gesture.
 The triad initiate is required to adhere to 36 oaths.

 Clans

 Based in Hong Kong

 The most powerful triads based in Hong Kong are: